The Age of Imagination

 The constant encouragement to collaborate and assist each other engenders an atmosphere that is cooperative rather than competitive.
 The prevailing attitude is that learning is interesting and that problems can be solved by teamwork.

 Ample opportunity to interact with teachers ensures that children’s progress is being constantly assessed and that lessons are adapted to fit the individual learner.

-Understanding the interrelatedness of all things and seeing themselves as citizens of the world helps students develop a strong commitment to the environment.
+Understanding the interrelatedness of all things and seeing themselves as citizens of the world helps students develop a strong commitment to the environment and global community.
 This is reinforced through the many ongoing environmental and life science studies.
-Community and environmental service projects, both local and global, are also a regular part of WMS life.
+Community and environmental service projects, both local and global, are a regular part of WMS life.

 “To do well, it is necessary to aim at giving the elementary age child an idea of all fields of study, not in precise detail, but on impression.
 The idea is to sow the seeds of knowledge at this age, when a sort of sensitive period for the imagination exists.” —Maria Montessori